verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] If you've decided to be insufferable, preface it by becoming a genius
 - [ ] Fancy is my second favourite f word
 - [ ] I met someone with frontal lobe capacity
-- [ ] Belief involves a level of giving a crap.
+- [ ] Belief implies a level of giving a crap that I'm never gonna achieve.
+- [ ] We talked about this.
+Well I talked and you kept staring at me eerily